M64GitHub/1st-shot/README.md

  |___/_______  /  |____|         /_______  /\___X_  /\_______  /____|
              \/                          \/       \/         \/
 ```
-> **1ST-SHOT** is my first attempt at building a visually rich, animated game right inside the terminal — powered entirely by my rendering engine **movy**.
+> **1ST-SHOT** is my first attempt at building a visually rich, animated game inside the terminal — powered entirely by my rendering engine **movy**.
-> After **Zigtoberfest 2025**, I decided to make this version public so others can **play with it, study it, and modify it**.
+> After **Zigtoberfest 2025**, I wanted to make this version public so others can **play with it, study it, and modify it**.
-> It’s not a finished game, but a *playable demo and learning project*: smooth main loop, sub-pixel movement, sprite animations, explosions, and SID-style sound — all in pure Zig.
+> It’s not a finished game — but a *playable demo and learning project*: a smooth main loop, sub-pixel motion, sprite animations, explosions, and SID-style sound — all written in pure Zig.
+> I built it to show that the terminal can still surprise us — that creativity and imagination matter more than pixels or polygons.
-> I built it as both a small game and an open invitation to explore movy, experiment, and create your own terminal worlds.
-(See the [RELEASE-NOTES.md](./RELEASE-NOTES.md) for more background.)
+> (See the [RELEASE-NOTES.md](./RELEASE-NOTES.md) for more background.)

 ## **Next-Level Terminal Bullet Hell**